Cape Cod Baseball League: Origin of team nicknames

 Prior to 2009, six of the ten teams in the CCBL shared their team nickname with a team in Major League Baseball (MLB).
 However, in late 2008 MLB announced that it would enforce its trademarks, and required those CCBL teams to either change their nicknames or buy their uniforms and merchandise only through MLB-licensed vendors.

 Three of the teams eventually changed their nicknames.
 In 2009, the Chatham Athletics became the Anglers, and the Orleans Cardinals became the Firebirds.
 The following season, the Hyannis Mets became the Harbor Hawks.

 The Bourne Braves and Yarmouth–Dennis Red Sox, teams who share nicknames with Boston's two historic professional baseball franchises, chose to keep their nicknames and use MLB licensees for their merchandise.

 MLB could not enforce the "Mariners" trademark against the Harwich Mariners because the use of the nickname by Harwich predated the entry of the Seattle Mariners into MLB as an expansion team in 1977.

 The four teams whose nicknames were not in conflict with MLB have locally themed names such as the nautical monikers of the Falmouth Commodores and Brewster Whitecaps.
 The Cotuit Kettleers nickname recalls a legendary local Native American land transaction whose terms of sale involved the exchange of a brass kettle.
-The Wareham Gatemen are the only team that does not play its home games on Cape Cod, as the town of Wareham sits on the edge of the mainland, at the "gateway" to Cape Cod.
+The Wareham Gatemen are the only team that does not play its home games over the bridge, as the town of Wareham sits on the edge of the mainland, at the "gateway" to Cape Cod.
+Wareham was considered Cape Cod prior to the construction of the Cape Cod Canal.